 For more information about the correct treatment for PGP please read our ‘What to expect from treatment’ page.

-Unfortunately, many NHS and private manual therapists do not know how to effectively treat PGP using manual therapy techniques.
-If your PGP does not improve after each treatment, then it is important to try another therapist, as you may not be receiving the best manual therapy available.
+Please note: unfortunately, many NHS and private manual therapists do not know how to effectively treat PGP using manual therapy techniques.
+If your PGP does not improve after each treatment, then it is important to try another therapist, as you may not be receiving the best treatment available.

 If you are told that it is too early or too late in your pregnancy to do anything, or that treatment is not effective during pregnancy and you have to wait until you have had the baby, or that you are too acute to treat, or that your symptoms are too mild to worry about, it is worth getting another opinion.
 Ask to be referred on to someone who has experience of treating PGP in pregnancy, or look for private treatment if this is an option for you.

 Traditionally, it was thought that nothing could be done in pregnancy, but it is now known that for most women PGP is a treatable condition, and the women who contact us confirm this regularly.